Selling your family home will always be an emotional experience, no matter when you do it and how much you prepare.

 Know the Housing Market

-Right now is a great time to sell a house.
+According to land specialists, like Mossy Oak, right now is a great time to sell a house.
 The housing market is currently a “seller’s market,” meaning buyers have flooded the market and houses sell faster at higher prices.

 In today’s market, houses often stay on the market for less than a month and have sold up to 13% higher than median home prices from years prior.